 • VMware HCX+

-What my license be replaced with?
+What will my license be replaced with?

 Let’s discuss the two core offerings moving forward, VMware Cloud Foundation (VCF) And VMware vSphere Foundation (VVF).